bobshroom/advance-A-B-loop-plugin/README.md

  - Automatically enable A-B looping when MusicBee starts
  - Measure-based navigation using BPM and loop start position
   If the actual loop timing differs, adjust the offset value.
+ - You can also force the loop regardless of the set number of loops using the button.

 ## Settings
  - Loop start tag name